DotNetFire/kendo.jssor/README.md

 ### JQuery Syntax
 #### Html:
+Your slider-&quot;&lt;div /&gt;" only needs an id...
 ``` html
 <div id="jssorDiv"></div>
 ```
 #### Javascript:
+For the minimum slider definition, you must specify an array of images as the data source and the height and width of the slider container.
 ``` js
 var images = [
     { "image": "images/021.jpg" },